Oil steady ahead of OPEC+ supply policy meeting - Up News Info

 The earliest any increase would take place would be November since the previous OPEC+ meeting decided October volumes.

 “The uneven nature of the post-pandemic recovery will keep demand-side uncertainties in play, giving rise to oil price volatility,” Fitch Solutions said in a note.
-(Additional reporting by Aaron Sheldrick; Editing by Ed Osmond, Kirsten Donovan)
+(Additional reporting by Aaron Sheldrick; editing by Kirsten Donovan and Jason Neely)